 Pilates can be taught on a one-to-one or group basis.
 If you have a health condition that may require close attention, check with the pilates teacher that their class is suitable.
 Classes using apparatus offer a higher level of individual attention, but they're usually more expensive.

 Pilates can be taught in a dedicated pilates studio with apparatus, or in an open area with mats and small equipment.
 Both mat and apparatus pilates can be taught privately or in small groups, with most classes lasting 60 minutes.

 Ideally, apparatus classes should be taught on a one-to-one basis and around a maximum of 12 for mat work, to ensure personal attention can be provided.
 Group apparatus classes are popular, but a degree of experience in using the apparatus is advisable before joining a group class.

 Anyone can call themselves a pilates teacher as there is currently no legal requirement to be registered or have a pilates qualification.
-There is a nationally recognised level 3 qualification for mat-based pilates teaching but no qualification for teaching pilates using apparatus.

 When choosing a pilates teacher, you should consider their experience and the quality of their training, as well as personality and rapport.
 Experienced teachers will normally have undergone a minimum of 450 teacher training hours over a period of several months or years.